TJHeuvel/rival-doc/Core/code-structure.md

 The `MyCharacterJob` creates the core character update loop:
 - Create a temporary `MyCharacterProcessor` structure that will hold all the data necessary for your character update.
 - Call `MyCharacterProcessor.OnUpdate`, where the character logic is implemented.
 - Write the `MyCharacterProcessor` data back to the ECS components.
-By default, the core character update only modifies Translation, Rotation, KinematicCharacterBody, `MyCharacterComponent`, and `MyCharacterInputs`.
+By default, the core character update only modifies `Translation`, `Rotation`, `KinematicCharacterBody`, `MyCharacterComponent`, and `MyCharacterInputs`.
 It's up to you to write to other components you may modify in your own implementation.

 ## MyCharacterProcessor